makerdao/vdb-mcd-transformers/CONTRIBUTING.md

 - Reformat the `.sql` file: with the file(s) selected, from the top menu choose `Code` > `Reformat Code`.

+## Import Ordering
+We follow a standard of including imports in the following order:
+1. core go packages
+1. external library packages
+1. project packages

 ## Generating the Changelog
 See documentation in VulcanizeDB repository: https://github.com/vulcanize/vulcanizedb/blob/staging/documentation/contributing.md#generating-the-changelog.